 Deciding between satin vs semi-gloss paint can be tough, but understanding the key differences will help you make the best decision for your project.
 Here’s a look at some of the main differences between each finish to help you make the best decision for your project.

-Satin and semi-gloss paint finish both have their own unique advantages.
+Satin and semi-gloss paint finishes both have their unique advantages.
 Key takeaways include:

-- Semi-gloss paint is best suited for high-traffic areas such as kitchens and bathrooms since it is more moisture-resistant and mildew-resistant.
+• Semi-gloss paint works well in busy areas like kitchens and bathrooms.
+It resists moisture and mildew.
 The glossy finish of semi-gloss paint also makes cleaning easier, which is ideal for these high-traffic areas.

-- Both finishes provide a nice, even finish that can be easily touched or re-painted.
-Ultimately, the best finish depends on the painted area and desired style.
+• Both finishes provide a nice, even finish that can be touched or re-painted.
+The best finish depends on the painted area and the desired style.

 What is Satin Paint?